-Azure App Service on Linux is currently in public preview and supports running web apps natively on Linux.
+Azure Web App on Linux is currently in public preview and supports running web apps natively on Linux.

-Customers can use App Service on Linux to host web apps natively on Linux for supported application stacks.
+Customers can use Web App on Linux to host web apps natively on Linux for supported application stacks.
 The following section lists the application stacks that are currently supported.

-App Service on Linux currently supports the following application stacks:
+Web App on Linux currently supports the following application stacks:

 - .Net Core

 - Customers can scale web apps up and down by changing the tier of their App Service plan

 - Customers can scale out applications and run multiple app instances within the confines of their SKU